 Sustaining a serious injury can be overwhelming.
 The situation can become even more frustrating when the insurance company turns around and blames you for causing the accident.

-Florida comparative fault laws divide financial responsibility between all parties who play a role in an accident.
+Florida modified comparative fault laws divide financial responsibility between all parties who play a role in an accident.
 In some cases, that includes the accident victim.
-While you won’t be barred from seeking damages, your compensation can be reduced to account for your share of fault.
+If you share 50% or less responsibility for the accident, your compensation can be reduced to account for your share of fault.
+However, if your portion of negligence exceeds 50%, you’re barred from recovering compensation.

 How can you stand up for yourself?
 An experienced lawyer can help.
-At Shaked Law Firm, we know these insurance tactics inside and out–and we’ll stand up and fight for the maximum compensation you deserve.
+At Shaked Law Personal Injury Lawyers, we know these insurance tactics inside and out–and we’ll stand up and fight for the maximum compensation you deserve.

 We’ll Fight to Recover Compensation for All of Your Taxi Accident Injuries